The Dry (TV series)

-The Dry is an Irish comedy-drama television series created by Nancy Harris and produced by Element Pictures.
+The Dry is an Irish comedy-drama television series created by Nancy Harris and produced by Element Pictures for RTÉ.
 It stars Roisin Gallagher, Siobhán Cullen, Moe Dunford and Ciarán Hinds.
 The series premiered as a BritBox original on 5 May 2022.

 A second series was released on ITVX on 14 March 2024.
-On 8 January 2025, ITV ordered a third series of The Dry.
+On 8 January 2025, it was renewed for a third and final series.
+It premiered on RTÉ One on 23 April 2026.

-Plot
+Synopsis

 Shiv Sheridan (Gallagher), a woman recovering from alcoholism, returns home to Dublin to face a family who are not terribly supportive of her sobriety.
-She is 35, has spent the last ten years in London trying to make it as an artist but has nothing to show for it.
+She is 35, and has spent the last ten years in London trying to make it as an artist, but has nothing to show for it.
 Having lost her job at a gallery and fallen out with flat mates who were always partying, she returns home for her Granny's funeral and asks her mother if she can stay.
-It is clear that the family all drink, sometimes to excess, and her brother does coke - so staying won't be easy.
+It is clear that the family all drink, sometimes to excess, and her brother does coke – so staying won't be easy.